University of Iowa Art Building West

 Iowa City, Iowa

 - All MEP systems were integrated into the structure, utilizing thickened precast core slabs for supply air distribution, fire suppression piping, electrical, lighting, and telecommunications.

-- Because most of the equipment was located at the basement level, below the water table, Alvine had to take special design precautions to ensure water tightness.
+- Because most of the equipment was located at the basement level, below the water table, Alvine Engineering took special design precautions to ensure water tightness.

 - Sump pumps and strategically located collection points were identified and installed where leakage would likely occur.

 Photography credit: Christian Richters Photography